whatcouldpossiblygowrong/whatcouldpossiblygowrong.github.io/about.md

 permalink: /about/
 ---

 Hi Everybody!
-I'm Tomasz Skierkowski and I'm busy finding balance between security & usability mainly while configuring Salesforce orgs
+I'm Tomasz Skierkowski and I'll help you to determine what could possibly go wrong around your Salesforce org.